ShaunCurtis/Blazr.Demo.Database/Simple-Authentication-Provider.md

 ## UI

-The UI is a simple component `UserBar` which is placed in the header bar.
+The UI is a simple component `UserBar` placed in the header bar.
 It provides a simple dropdown to select the identity.

 ```html
 <span class="mr-2">Change User:</span>